- Thirty something

 She’d rather write on paper than use an electronic device to keep notes and send letters.

 There are calendars in every room of her home and clocks in key areas so she can measure her productivity.
 Not one second of her day is wasted.

 She has to be this organized.
 She’s a high-school teacher and very good at it.
 Her recent promotion was a result of her ongoing officiousness.
 She deserves the new job appointment.
 Successful teaching requires good planning and teachers who know to get things done.

-There are day planners on her desk, monthly planners on the wall and diaries throughout her home.
-If she’s to have a successful work / life balance, everything must be planned and factored-in to make it happen.
+There are day planners on her desk, calendars on the wall and diaries throughout her home.

 Nothing happens by accident.
-Winging-it is an offensive couple of words.
+Winging-it just doesn’t happen.

 She’s intelligent, strong and independent – a modern woman with strong but quiet feminist values.